Subliminal Message Pro is compatible with Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 If you wish to use an external display, connect and turn on the external display before launching SMP.
 If you uncheck the "Main Display" checkbox at the bottom, messages will only flash on the external display; otherwise, messages will flash on both displays.
 If you turn Display Mirroring on/off, you need to quit and relaunch SMP.

-The Message Table information, Control Panel settings and Control Panel position on the display are saved between sessions.
+The Message Table information, Control Panel settings and location on the Desktop, and Time On Screen setting are saved between sessions.

 You may be surprised that you can perceive a very brief and dim flash of a text message or picture.
 Because of its perceived power and influence at the subliminal level, this effect is not allowed in TV advertisements in many countries.